syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/grid-lines.md

 This feature allows the diagram objects to snap to the nearest intersection of gridlines while being dragged or resized.
 This feature enables easier alignment during layout or design.

-Snapping to gridlines can be enabled/disabled with the [`snapSettings.snapConstraints`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.SnapConstraints.html).
-The following code example illustrates how to enable/disable the snapping to gridlines.
+Snapping to gridlines can be enabled or disabled with the [`snapSettings.snapConstraints`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.SnapConstraints.html).

 {% if page.publishingplatform == "aspnet-core" %}